esx-framework/esx_core/readme.md

 * Selecting a different character does not require modifying every instance of the characters identifier
 * All tables containing an `owner` or `identifier` column are checked on startup, so character deletion will properly wipe all data

+#### The menu interface is esx_menu_default - you can use any version if you want a different appearance
 ![image](https://user-images.githubusercontent.com/65407488/119010385-592a8c80-b9d7-11eb-9aa1-eb7051004843.png)